/media/2rajrzdo/strategic-investing.png

 9. Why does this strategy work?

-Momentum works because it capitalizes on the market’s tendency to continue trends.
-By jumping on "moving trains," you aim to catch the upward ride before it ends.
+Momentum works because it uses the market’s tendency for trends to continue.
+By jumping on the fastest "moving trains," you catch the upward ride before it ends.

 10. How much of my portfolio should I allocate to this strategy?

-Start small, around 10-15% of your portfolio.
+Start small, around 10-15% of your portfolio invested in three to five diversified ETF's.
+Make sure that they are in different countries, industries or investment strategies.
 As you gain confidence and see consistent results, you can consider increasing your allocation.